Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 ## Known issues
 * In order to use the APIs TypeScript [decorators](https://developers.arcgis.com/javascript/latest/api-reference/esri-core-accessorSupport-decorators.html), set the [`useDefineForClassFields`](https://www.typescriptlang.org/tsconfig#useDefineForClassFields) option to `false` in `tsconfig.compilerOptions`.

-* There is an optimization bug affecting production builds at Angular `12.2.x`.
-It is recommended to upgrade to Angular 13+.
-For more information: https://github.com/Esri/feedback-js-api-next/issues/131.

-* If you are seeing `404` errors in the console after updating Angular `12.1.x` dependencies, you should try clearing your browser cache.
-This is an Angular caching issue.

-* To prevent `Unhandled Promise Rejection` errors when using Angular with Zone.js, upgrade to Angular 13+, Zone.js `0.11.4` or greater, and switch the `tsconfig.target` to `es2017` or greater.

 * If you are seeing CommonJS or AMD dependency warnings you can supress them in your build output through a property setting in `angular.json`, this won't affect functionality.
 This may not be needed if you upgrade to Angular 15+.
 Also, consider upgrading to the latest version of the ArcGIS JS API by running `npm i @arcgis/core@latest`.

 *angular.json*